cgio/bandcamp-engineer-challenges/README.md

 lookup[1] =  'y'  // 'y'
 ```

-See the pattern?
+See a pattern?
 The word "dirty" produces "money".
 Given the clues, guessing may have been faster.
-For example, most English speakers have heard the expressions "dirty money" and "launder money."
+For example, many English speakers have heard the expressions "dirty money" and "launder money."

 To complete the challenge, `Launder('money');` in the DevTools console produces an alert containing: `https://bandcamp.com/ectotherm/snakeoil_crumbs`.